-A Chief Finance and Operating Officer who will perform the role of the Trust's finance director and should be appropriately qualified and experienced to lead on financial matters must be appointed by the Chief Executive and approved by the Trust's board.
+A Chief Finance and Operating Officer who will perform the role of the Trust's Finance Director and should be appropriately qualified and experienced to lead on financial matters must be appointed by the Chief Executive and approved by the Trust's board.
 The Chief Finance and Operating Officer works in close collaboration with the Chief Executive Officer through whom they are responsible to the members and Trustees.
-The Chief Finance and Operating Officer also has direct access to the trustees (directors) and governors of local school governing bodies.
+The Chief Finance and Operating Officer also has direct access to the trustees (Directors) and governors of local school governing boards.
 The main responsibilities of the Chief Finance and Operating Officer are:

-- management of the MAT financial position at a strategic and operational level within the framework for financial control determined by the members and Trustees (directors) - preparation of budget plans in conjunction with the Chief Executive Officer and Head Teachers with the support of Local Governing Boards
+- management of the MAT financial position at a strategic and operational level within the framework for financial control determined by the members and Trustees (Directors) - preparation of budget plans in conjunction with the Chief Executive Officer, Senior team members and Head Teachers - the preparation of monthly management accounts for the MAT, including income and expenditure reports, cash flow forecasts and a balance sheet - day to day management of financial matters including the establishment and operation of a suitable MAT wide accounting system

-- the preparation of monthly management accounts for the MAT, including income and expenditure reports, cash flow forecasts and a balance sheet - day to day management of financial matters including the establishment and operation of a suitable MAT wide accounting system - the maintenance of effective systems of internal control - maintenance of adequate fixed asset registers - liaison with auditors to ensure that the annual accounts are properly presented and adequately supported by the underlying books and records of the Trust - ensuring that accurate statutory and regulatory returns are sent to the ESFA and other relevant bodies in a timely manner - additional roles, some of which are not directly finance related, as outlined in the job description
+- the maintenance of effective systems of internal control - maintenance of adequate fixed asset registers - liaison with auditors to ensure that the annual accounts are properly presented and adequately supported by the underlying books and records of the Trust - ensuring that accurate statutory and regulatory returns are sent to the ESFA and other relevant bodies in a timely manner - ensuring internal audit is carried out in line with ESFA requirements - additional roles, some of which are not directly finance related, as outlined in the job description